 Since 2009, a 'Harm Assessment' has been brought into force for dealing with alleged planning breaches by some, but certainly not all planning authorities.
 Although this is not a licence to put up anything you like, it does provide clarity on how a breach will be dealt with, and importantly, it does not inevitably lead to any further action against you.
 Its real aim is to quickly filter-out serious, as opposed to minor breaches that aren't particularly blighting an area, and avoid councils wasting money on pursuing things that would, if you applied, get planning permission anyway.
 This approach has always been there in some form or another, but it's now more at the forefront of enforcement processes.

 Like any such policy, there is always wriggle room.
 The case officer can make a personal judgement as to whether, if you did apply for permission, you would get unconditional permission.
 It's the unconditional bit that leaves amateurs less at benefit from this system than otherwise would be the case.
 In many situations, there would likely be a condition of how often you can use the mast, how high it can be, what size antenna, etc, etc. The more jobsworthy planning authorities will always find a reason why it would be a conditional and not unconditional approval, so justifying further enforcement action.
-And it is, ultimately, a personal, subjective judgement, which you will find impossible to challenge unless somehow perverse.
+And it is, ultimately, a personal, subjective judgement, which you will find impossible to challenge unless somehow and obviously perverse.